VBS Planning Tools

 Begin recruiting Volunteers!
 They need only to love the Lord and love children.
 For more information on recruiting, see the Recruiting section in the Director Guide.
 Volunteers should plan to participate in VBS for the entire adventure.
 If they need to be absent one or more days, encourage them to find their own substitutes.

-Promote & Publicize Your VBS!
+Promote & Publicize Like Crazy!

 Custom VBS Banner Fill in your program’s dates and times on a VBS giant outdoor banner from Concordia Supply.
 Display the banner in a prominent outdoor location.